Property Development Finance & Loans

 What experience do I need to get a property development loan?

 Had you been looking for a development loan 10 years ago then without experience it would have been near impossible to get any type of finance for property development, the high street banks just didn’t want to know unless you had completed at least one development and sold all of the properties funding was just not available, obviously this was a serious challenge to anyone who wanted to start out in property development, meaning the only way to start was to fund the project through your own funds.
 The high street banks instead focused on lending to existing customers and or only developers with a proven track record over many years.
 This all changed when specialist lenders entered the market, they would look at first-time developers and rather than looking for track record looked at the merits of the development that was proposed and also the ability of the lender to complete the development and sell at a profit.
 They are more interested in how the borrower will develop the site, will they be using an established builder under a fixed price JCT contract to cap cost overruns, are they looking at the development as a business transaction rather than just the thrill of being a property developer with its many pitfalls, as such providing an experienced developer can demonstrate a good business acumen then they would offer to fund the development.

-Experienced developers also turned to specialist lenders to fund additional schemes that their banks would not look at funding, this is usually because they have a site funded with them already and their bank would not want to take on any further exposure until that project was completed and sold, this allowed experienced developers to carry out more development and so increase profits, although the cost are slightly more the ease of doing business and the fact that they can build more properties more than offset the small increase in interest rates they had to pay.
+Experienced developers also turned to specialist and bridging lenders to fund additional schemes that their banks would not look at funding, this is usually because they have a site funded with them already and their bank would not want to take on any further exposure until that project was completed and sold, this allowed experienced developers to carry out more development and so increase profits, although the cost are slightly more the ease of doing business and the fact that they can build more properties more than offset the small increase in interest rates they had to pay.